Cyb3r-Jak3/traefik-plugin-cloudflare/README.md

 * Only allow traffic originating from Cloudflare IP v4 and v6
 * Custom CIDRs list can be added to allow request not from CloudFlare
-* Refresh Clouflare CIDRs from Cloudflare API url https://api.cloudflare.com/client/v4/ips
+* Refresh Cloudflare CIDRs from Cloudflare API url https://api.cloudflare.com/client/v4/ips
 * Handle `X-Forwarded-For` original header to allow Cloudflare request from a trusted revers proxy behind Traefik
 * Rewrite requests `X-Forwarded-For` header with the user IP provided by `CF-Connecting-IP`
 * Rewrite requests `X-Forwarded-Proto` header with the scheme provided by `CF-Visitor`
 * Rewrite requests `X-Real-IP` header with the user IP provided by `CF-Connecting-IP`
-* Rewrite RemoteAdress to permit Traefik ipwhitelist middleware to work on IP provided by `CF-Connecting-IP`
+* Rewrite RemoteAddress to permit Traefik ipwhitelist middleware to work on IP provided by `CF-Connecting-IP`

 ## Configuration